 - Create a password between 8 and 32 characters

-- Include at least one number, one letter, one capital letter and one special character (like %&^)
+- Include at least one number, at least one letter, at least one capital letter and at least one special character (e.g., %, &, #)

 Don’t use these for your password:

 - Social Security Number